Azure/ResourceModules/docs/wiki/Getting started - Prerequisites.md

-This section provides an overview of the prerequisites that you will need if working with CARML on your local machine
+This section provides an overview of the prerequisites that you will need if working with CARML on your local machine and, for example, run the [utilities/tools/Test-ModuleLocally.ps1](https://github.com/Azure/ResourceModules/blob/main/utilities/tools/Test-ModuleLocally.ps1) script.

 ---